CEED/Laghos/rom/README.md

 including software, applications, hardware, advanced system engineering and early testbed platforms, in support of the nation’s exascale computing imperative.

+The main version of Laghos is in the Laghos directory, and the ROM version is in the Laghos/rom subdirectory.
+The purpose of the ROM version is to demonstrate the efficiency and accuracy of reduced order modeling with hyperreduction for hydrodynamics in Laghos.
+Various options are available for the user to apply to several model problems.
+In particular, time-windowing is supported, to keep reduced basis dimensions small.
+Parametric ROM capabilities allow for building ROM bases from offline training simulations using multiple PDE parameter samples.

 ## Characteristics

 The problem that Laghos is solving is formulated as a big (block) system of